Course Outline

 Week 13 SONIA

-A minimum of 250 hours undertaken in a field placement setting.
+A minimum of 250 hours undertaken in an approved field placement setting.

 Refer to Format SONIA